-Each student spends twenty hours in one of MIT‘s hundreds of laboratories, seeing its work up close and absorbing its life and culture.
+Each student spends 15 hours in three of MIT‘s hundreds of laboratories, seeing its work up close and absorbing its life and culture.
 The student must then report back to the class in both written and oral form on the workings of the lab.
 These reports are sometimes published in Technology Review magazine.

 In the spring semester, the Advanced Science Writing Seminar focuses primarily on the prose facet of science writing.
 Advanced Science Documentary focuses on the non-linear multimedia methods of storytelling.
 Students create audio and video works of a variety of lengths.
 Because the class is a hands-on video production class, the Science Writing Program maintains an inventory of equipment for the students to check out and use, including video cameras, tripods, lighting equipment and digital audio recorders.
 The students edit using Final Cut Pro.